sthomasmeyer/ap-csp-create-task-sports-quiz-app-exemplar/README.md

 _The algorithm implemented in the calculateAndDisplayFinalScore procedure works as follows:_

-_1. Declare variables ‘totalQuestions’ and ‘userScore’ and assign their initial values to be [0]_ _2.
-Use a for-loop to iterate through each question in the given ‘answersList’._
+1. _Declare variables ‘totalQuestions’ and ‘userScore’ and assign their initial values to be [0]_
+2. _Use a for-loop to iterate through each question in the given ‘answersList’._
-_3. For each question, use an if-statement to compare the corresponding user response in ‘userResList’ with the correct answer in ‘answersList’._
+3. _For each question, use an if-statement to compare the corresponding user response in ‘userResList’ with the correct answer in ‘answersList’._
-_4. If the user response is correct, increment ‘userScore’._
+4. _If the user response is correct, increment ‘userScore’._
-_5. After iterating through all questions, calculate the percentage of correct answers by dividing ‘userScore’ by ‘totalQuestions’._
+5. _After iterating through all questions, calculate the percentage of correct answers by dividing ‘userScore’ by ‘totalQuestions’._
-_6. Use the setText function to display the user's score as a message on the screen._
+6. _Use the setText function to display the user's score as a message on the screen._

 _By using this algorithm, the 'calculateAndDisplayFinalScore' procedure accurately evaluates the user's performance and provides them with final score._